argoproj-labs/argocd-image-updater/README.md

 In the current form, probably not.
 If there is community demand for it, let's see how we can make this happen.

+There is [an open proposal](https://github.com/argoproj/argo-cd/issues/7385) to migrate this project into the `argoproj` org (out of the `argoproj-labs` org) and include it in the installation of Argo CD.